sourcegraph/handbook/content/departments/bizops/process/user_definitions.md

 ## User states

 People using Sourcegraph can be segmented into a number of different states, the following of which are relevant over a measured time period (for example, monthly or weekly).
-They are not mutually exclusive in some cases - a user can be both registered, activated and churned at the same time.
+They are not mutually exclusive in some cases—a user can be both registered, activated and churned at the same time.

 | Metric                               | Description                                                                                       | Cloud | On-prem | Pings data point                        | Type\*         |
 | ------------------------------------ | ------------------------------------------------------------------------------------------------- | ----- | ------- | --------------------------------------- | -------------- |